OctopusDeploy/People/Site-Reliability-Engineering/L2-Site-Reliability-Engineer.md

-# L2: Software Engineer
+# L2: Site Reliability Engineer

 > _I am a valuable and enthusiastic member of an Octopus team.
-I can work independently on small projects, and am focused on learning with a trajectory of growth into the contribution of a Senior Software Engineer or beyond._
+I can work independently on small projects, and am focused on learning with a trajectory of growth into the contribution of a Senior Site Reliability Engineer or beyond._

 - **Planning horizon**: Current and next cycle
 - **Impact radius**: Self plus some team mates